dorkodu/sage/paper/3 -- Principles and Concepts.md

 Here we introduce some concepts and terms which you will need to understand well in order to learn more deeply about Sage.

->   #### What makes Sage a protocol?
->
->   Simply a protocol is a set of agreements on how to do something.
-Sage can be called as a **standard, approach, specification, protocol** etc. We just wanted to create a specified, structural way for building and designing APIs.

 ### <a name="3.2.1">3.2.1</a> Type System

 #### Schema